 Rules Of The Game

-I have always enjoyed writing.
-It feels, almost, sensual.
-When I was a child, I looked forward to going to Aunt Jan’s house.
-She had, maybe our family’s only computer.
+As a child, I looked forward to visiting Aunt Jan’s house.
+She had our family’s lone computer.
 My cousins and I played games.
-They were always better than I was.
-They also had an old, manual typewriter, which I found more interesting than they did.
-An urge to write, something, anything, left me tingling and excited.
-Eventually, Aunt Jan gave me that beat-up old Royal.
+Far better than I, my thrill of experiencing something exotic gave way to disappointment of constantly losing.
+But they also had an old, manual typewriter.
+And my cousins couldn’t care less about it.
+On seeing those worn keys, an almost primal urge to write, something, anything, left me tingling.
+Eventually, Aunt Jan gave me that beat up old Royal.

-Keys stuck, ribbons got so old I could hardly read what they spelled on notebook paper.
-But, I could write.
-I started with poetry.
-I wrote stories.
-Sometime, I pretended I was reporting stories.
-I outgrew it.
-One day, I got my first computer.
-I tried college.
-Eventually, I moved on with my life.
-Then, one day, I found my old typewriter.
+Keys stuck, ribbons got so old I could hardly read words on notebook paper.
+But, I had power to create.
+I started with poetry, wrote stories, and other times pretended to write news stories.
+But, as with childhood things, I outgrew it.
+In time, my first computer arrived, and we gave college a whirl, then moved on with life.
+One day, opening boxes sealed for years, I found my old Royal.